 We experimented with various camera separation distances (14cm to 130cm), as shown in the video below.
 This is the gap between the pair of cameras.
 14cm was the closest we could mount them turned 90-degrees side-by-side in portrait mode.
 We found there was a sweet-spot for the separation which best handled cloth materials with many folds.
 Generally, the greater the camera separation the lower the ability to match features in the pictures from the two cameras.

 This project was made possible through the construction of a 3D camera rig, comprising left and right side cameras to create a stereo image.
-The Data Arena team made an excursion to Bunnings (a local hardware store) and bought garden hoses and shopping trolley wheels which were used to construct the rig.
+The Data Arena team made an excursion to Bunnings (a local hardware store).
+We bought garden hoses and shopping trolley wheels to construct the camera rig.

-The garden hoses were placed in concentric circles on the ground and used as guide rails for the wheels which were attached to the camera rig.
+The garden hoses were placed in two concentric circles on the ground.
+They're used as guide rails for the wheels which were attached to the camera rig.
 Two wheels are held between the hoses.
 The "circular dolly" rig was used to photograph the dress.
 Features from the digital photos were compared on computer to create a 3D point cloud.
 These points are then stitched together on a computer using photogrammetry software.
 The photos are then projected back onto the wireframe surface model to achieve the result seen on screen.